tml1024/SymmetricalBroccoli/README.md

 more fun to start from scratch to make something minimal but sufficient.
 After one evening I had something that basically worked.
-I had a look at the OpenTrack [source code](https://github.com/opentrack/opentrack.git)x and it seemd quite over-engineered for my simple needs.
+I had a look at the OpenTrack [source code](https://github.com/opentrack/opentrack.git) and it seemed quite over-engineered for my simple needs.